 He said afterwards: “Joe Marchant, ‘Twinkle Toes’, scored a great try in the corner.
 We stuck to what we do (best) and some good scrums got us out of trouble at times.”
 Charlie, who studied for A-levels in maths, economics, geography and chemistry at Bryanston School, began playing when he was seven at his home town club Bournemouth and has since represented Dorset & Wilts U14-U16 and South West U16, led the England U20 side in all ten games in 2015, having played his initial three Premiership matches for Bath in November 2014.
 His previous education was at Moordown St John’s and Bournemouth School for Boys.

 He signed an academy contract with Bath and his school mentors were Mike Pyrgos and Andy Marriot.
 Charlie said: “Jim Kelly was my forwards coach in my time at county level and my dad has been my mentor throughout my playing career from the U12 to the U16 sides.”

 Peter Walton, the England U18 assistant head coach, improved all parts of his game especially lineout and ball carrying skills.
 Outside the game, Charlie hopes to study for a degree and “maybe look into teaching after a career in rugby”.
-He captained Bournemouth U9-U16, Dorset & Wilts U16 and South West U16, having played his initial three Aviva Premiership matches for Bath in November 2014 and 27 in all by mid-January this year.
+He captained Bournemouth U9-U16, Dorset & Wilts U16 and South West U16, having played his initial three Aviva Premiership matches for Bath in November 2014 and 34 in all.

 His most admired players are Martin Johnson, Lawrence Dallaglio and Victor Matfield and his top stadium is the Recreation Ground – the home of Bath Rugby.